neuromorphic-zhaw/hand_detection_evaluation/README.md

 ![Output for frame 3628](./doc/img/output_frame3628.png)

 This deterioration process can best be seen in the corresponding annimation of the output frames.
 Have a look on the .mp4 file here <https://drive.switch.ch/index.php/s/9AM877VHCdOtjqO>

+*The Issue could be solved by providing longer sequences of event frames during training in slayer.
+Training a model with 64 frames yields to Issue 1 described above.*